p4n1c/cmf/README.md

     - ```dst``` is the remote path to the file to upload to.

 ## Setup
-- Unpack the zip file and cd to the project directory.
+- Clone the repository to your local machine and cd to the project directory.
 - Install bundler by running ```gem install bundler``` (install ruby and gem using your package manager if you don't have them installed).
 - Within the project directory run ```bundle install``` in order to install the dependencies
 - Run ./bin/cmf.rb!
 Happy CMF'ing!